LauraAllObe/LauraAllObe/README.md

 🧸 Outside of programming, my main interests and hobbies are resistance training, cooking, ceramics, skin care, and anime.
 Plants and tayloring have also been recent interests of mine.

-🍯 In terms of character, my most pronounced characteristics are my organization, dedication, focus, calm, and humanity;
-but also my stubbornness and social illiteracy.
+🍯 In terms of character, my most pronounced characteristics are my *time management*, *dedication*, *focus*, *calm*, and  *humanity*; but also my *stubbornness* and *social illiteracy*.
 I put both my strengths and weaknesses here as I believe everyone to have them and as I have found a lack of honesty to be only briefly effective at accomplishing one's goals.
 ___
 ## My Stats:
 <h1  align="center" valign="center"><img src="https://github-readme-stats.vercel.app/api?username=LauraAllObe&bg_color=e6ddd8&border_color=ab8c7b&text_color=997967&title_color=faf4e8&icon_color=faf4e8&show_icons=true&card_width=400" href="https://github.com/anuraghazra/github-readme-stats">